-Administrative and cultural weed management actions are incorporated into this plan with the intention of preventing the introduction and spread of weeds at the Rocky Flats Site.
-The preventive actions incorporated into this Vegetation Management Plan are listed in Table 4.
+Administrative and cultural weed management actions are incorporated into this plan with the intention of preventing the introduction and spread of weeds at the Site.
+The preventive actions incorporated into this Vegetation Management Plan are listed in Table 5.

-Table 4.
+Table 5.
 Preventive Actions for Weed Control

 Type of Action Explanation Weed-free materials All revegetation projects at the site will use weed-free seed, mulch, and erosion control sources.
 Seed mixes will be composed of native species appropriate for the locations.
+Clean equipment Vehicles, heavy equipment, construction equipment, or material being brought to the Site will be inspected and must be free from excessive mud and debris to reduce the potential of introducing or spreading weeds onsite.
 Approved seed mixtures only All seed mixtures for site revegetation projects must be approved by the Rocky Flats ecologist.
 The use of native species will be required in all cases, except when specific, written prior approval has been obtained from the Rocky Flats ecologist.
 Sterile mulch All straw and other mulch materials used on the site will be weed-free.
 Follow-up weed control Weed control and reseeding should be a part of all revegetation efforts for a minimum of 2 years after their initiation.
 Immediate eradication of new species Any new noxious weed species found on the site will be controlled immediately to eradicate them, reduce their populations, and prevent their future increase.

+Revegetation activities will follow the Rocky Flats Site, Colorado, Revegetation Plan (DOE 2024a).
 Revegetated areas will be monitored to evaluate the success of the revegetation, and monitoring results will be used to determine if future management actions are needed.
 When warranted, weed control and reseeding of these areas will be conducted to establish the desired native plant species.

-The following graminoid species shall not be used in seed mixtures for revegetation projects onsite:
+The following graminoid species must not be used in seed mixtures for revegetation projects onsite:

 • Annual rye Secale cereale

-• Bulbous bluegrass Poa bulbosa

 • Crested wheatgrass Agropyron desertorum or Agropyron cristatum

 • Intermediate wheatgrass Agropyron intermedium

-• Johnsongrass Sorghum halepense
+Kentucky bluegrass Poa pratensis

-• Orchardgrass Dactylis glomerata
+Orchardgrass Dactylis glomerata

-• Quackgrass Agropyron repens

 • Sheep fescue Festuca ovina

-• Smooth brome Bromus inermis
+Smooth brome Bromus inermis